 The original Black Country Core Strategy identified a number of sites in employment use as suitable for reallocation to help meet housing needs.
 This was undertaken on the basis that the Black Country’s employment base was understood to be reducing in size as the nature of economic activity in the area changed.
 However, the anticipated fall-off in the level of manufacturing and industrial activity did not occur, and it became apparent during the drafting of the Black Country Plan that there was not only the need to maintain a healthy supply of employment land but also an increasing demand for additional appropriate and sizeable sites for such uses.
 As a result, the potential supply of brownfield sites suitable for conversion from employment to housing use has effectively been reduced, to maintain economic stability and allow for growth.

-The Council has undertaken an assessment of the various housing and employment options available to it for meeting local needs and promoting climate change mitigation, environmental protection and the delivery of renewed and healthy communities.
-As a result of these considerations, it has identified a strategic approach to development that combines the delivery of a realistic and meaningful amount of growth to meet local needs with a forward-looking and innovative environmental approach to development in Sandwell.
-This will deliver what is known as the Balanced Green Growth option for the delivery of development in Sandwell.
+The Council undertook an assessment of the various housing and employment options available to it for meeting local needs and promoting climate change mitigation, environmental protection and the delivery of renewed and healthy communities.
+As a result of these considerations, it identified a strategic approach to development that combines the delivery of a realistic and meaningful amount of growth to meet local needs with a forward-looking and innovative environmental approach to development in Sandwell.
+This will deliver what is known as the Balanced Green Growth strategy for the delivery of development in Sandwell.

 Balanced Green Growth

-The Balanced Green Growth approach will allow Sandwell to provide a significant quantum of housing and additional employment opportunities in the borough.
+The Balanced Green Growth approach allows Sandwell to provide a significant quantum of housing and additional employment opportunities in the borough.
 At the same time, it promotes a bold green strategy that supports the delivery of climate change adaptation and mitigation, environmental protection and enhancement, the conservation and enhancement of the historic environment and the delivery of green and blue infrastructure.
 This in turn will support the Council’s wider aims and objectives in improving the health (physical and mental), wellbeing and life chances of people in Sandwell.

 Balanced Green Growth will provide for the quantum of development identified previously using the following approach, which is also included in Policy SDS1: